stat4701/edav/_posts/2015-03-22-YuTian-badchartblogpost.md

 description: Blog Post & Presentation
 tags: Bad Charts, Presentation, Music
 ---
-# *Bad Charts in Music Industry*

-## Case I: A Report About "Superstar Effect", A Chart About Nothing...
+## A Report About "Superstar Effect", A Chart About Nothing...

 Here is a chart from the [*report*](http://musically.com/2014/03/04/how-digital-music-services-may-be-fuelling-a-superstar-artist-economy/?curator=MediaREDEF) called "How digital music services may be fuelling a ‘superstar artist economy’", by Stuart Dredge.